gastonstat/packyourcode/packyourcode.knit.md

 `build()` does not generate or check any documentation.
 It also does not run any tests.
 However, `build()` does build vignettes by default.

 __Install__: To install the package you can use `devtools::install()`.
 This function can install a source, bundle or a binary package.
 After the installation is done, you should be able to load the package with `library()` in order to use its functions, inspect its manual documentation, and read the available vignettes.

+__Check__: Optionally, you can carry out an integral check of the package.
+This checking is a comprehensive one, and it will verify pretty much every single detail.

 ### Optional devtools file